supercharge/docs/installation.md

 ## System Requirements
-The Boost framework has some system requires.
+The Boost framework has some system requirements.
 Ensure that your system has `Node.js` and `NPM` installed and runs at least Node.js `>= 8.0.0`.

 Version managers like [n](https://github.com/tj/n) or [nvm](https://github.com/creationix/nvm) help you to install and manage different Node.js versions on your machine.